blazaid/Pynetics/docs/source/examples/ones_counting.rst

 - :code:`selection`: Which operator the algorithm will use in order to select individuals from the population.
 We use a `tournament selection` schema with 3 random genotypes.
-- :code:`recombination`: A tuple with a recombination algorithm and the actual probability for the individuals to actually match.
-In this case, we're using a `random mask` recombination schema with a probability of 1 (there'll always be a match).
+- :code:`recombination` and :code:`recombination_probability`: A recombination
+  algorithm and the actual probability for the individuals to actually match.
+  In this case, we're using a `random mask` recombination schema with a probability of 1 (i.e. there'll always be a match).
-- :code:`mutation`: Like the recombination, but with the mutation.
-In our case we sill work with a `random gene` schema with a low probability.
+- :code:`mutation` and :code:`mutation_probability`: Like the previous two, but
+  this time with the mutation.
+In our case we'll' work with a `random_gene` schema with a low probability.
 - :code:`replacement`: Which replacement schema to use and the replacement ratio (percentage of how many individuals are needed in the offspring to actually replace populations.
 We will use a `high elitism` schema with a 100%